 It is important to understand that these two techniques are meant to teach self-control to the little cat and are not intended to achieve submission: in fact, the idea of submission and dominance does not apply in the everyday life of a cat.

 If you suspect that a reaction is due to a vaccination you should consult your vet.
-Your vet may in turn report it to the Veterinary Medicines Directorate who gather information on possible side effects of veterinary products.

 The isolation field is an area which the cat does not wish to share, unless it be with extremely familiar individuals, and then only when it so chooses.
 It is often a raised position, where the cat can feel perfectly safe.
 Activity fields may, on the other hand, be shared and are devoted to some particular occupation (bird-watching, hunting, playing or feeding, etc.).

 These various fields are all inter-linked by pathways which are always the same, and which the cat traces with pheromonal markers whenever it takes them.
 When you see a cat rubbing up against a piece of furniture, it is placing its familiarity markers there which will act as reassuring landmarks for it afterwards.
 This very strict and most particular organisation is necessary if a cat is to be emotionally well-balanced.

 You should not systematically remove all the marks made by the cat rubbing itself against things in its new home.
 It is very important for it to be able to find its pheromones if it is not to develop an anxiety state.